BloomTechBackend/bd-team-project-miguelfr/project_documents/design_document_miguelfr.md

 1. In the table "project", should the title of the project be the primary key or should I use an id ?
 2. Should I use date for beginning and end date of the projects ?
 Will I be able to deal with date fields ?
 3. Should I use combo-box for the course ?
 Will I be able to deal with combo-box ?
+4. Should I use a list for the team members ? or use dev1, dev2, dev3 and dev4 strings ?

 ## 3. Use Cases